nenaddamjanovic/APP1-Todo-web/README.md

 # What is this project?
-This is learning showcase for Streamlit
+This is learning showcase for ToDo app in Streamlit
 ### WEB development
+### Python learning basics